Wei-Shau Hu, Ph.D.

 |Jianbo Chen, Ph.D.||Staff Scientist|

 |Jonathan Rawson Ph.D.||Postdoctoral Fellow (CRTA)|

-  Sheikh Abdul Rahman received a 2016 NIH Fellows Award for Research Excellence (FARE) for travel to attend and present his work at a scientific meeting in the U.S. This award, which acknowledges outstanding scientific research performed by intramural postdoctoral fellows, is sponsored by the NIH Fellows Committee, Scientific Directors, and Office of Intramural Training and Education and is funded by the Scientific Directors.
-FARE awards are based on scientific merit, originality, experimental design, and overall quality/presentation of the abstracts.
+Alice Duchon and Chijioke Umunnakwe received 2020 NIH Fellows Awards for Research Excellence (FARE) for travel to attend and present their work at a scientific meeting in the U.S. This award, which acknowledges outstanding scientific research performed by intramural postdoctoral fellows, is sponsored by the NIH Fellows Committee, Scientific Directors, and Office of Intramural Training and Education and is funded by the Scientific Directors.
+FARE awards are based on scientific merit, originality, experimental design, and overall quality and presentation of the abstracts.

 Travel Award, HIV DRP Think Tank Meeting

 Yang Liu received a travel award for one of the two best presentations by NCI fellows at the 2015 HIV DRP Think Tank Meeting.
 The $1000 travel award was provided by the HIV DRP, Center for Cancer Research, NCI.

 Award from U.S.-Russia Joint Working Group on Biomedical Research Cooperation

 In 2012, Wei-Shau Hu was the recipient of one of the five grants that the U.S.-Russia Joint Working Group on Biomedical Research Cooperation awarded to National Cancer Institute intramural investigators for their highly meritorious research applications.
 Dr. Hu is the Principal Investigator on a project focused on understanding the impact of HIV-1 recombination and cell-to-cell transmission on vaccine development and chemoprevention strategy.

 Andrea Galli was awarded a Marie Curie Postdoctoral Fellowship in 2011 by Copenhagen University.